The Supremacy of God in Prayer

-What I'm trying to clarify now is-God being the absolutely unique, infinitely valuable person in the universe has no choice but to make much of himself if he would be loving because the most loving thing that God can do is to give himself to me for my enjoyment.
+What I'm trying to clarify now is that God, being the absolutely unique, infinitely-valuable person in the universe has no choice but to make much of himself if he would be loving because the most loving thing that God can do is to give himself to me for my enjoyment.

 And that is very egocentric of God, to think that he is so great that he alone could satisfy my soul.
 That's simply the way God has to be because he is the only source of my infinite satisfaction.